rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	    }
         ```

-		After sending a request check whether it returns the "200 OK" status code in POSTMAN and msg as follows:
+		After sending a request check whether it returns the "200 OK" status code in POSTMAN and message as follows:

 		```sh
 		{